gravitational/teleport/rfd/0059-search-based-access-requests.md

         - ".*": "{{external.claims['group']}}"
   allow:
     request:
-      # search_as_roles will allow a member of the response team
+      # search_as_roles allows a member of the response team
+      # to search for resources accessible to users with the db-admin-role,
-      # to search resources that they will be allowed to request
+      # which they will be allowed to request access to.
+If the access request
+      # is approved, the response team member will assume a restricted
-      # access to as a member of db-admin-role
+      # version of the db-admin-role, which only has access to the specific
+      # resources they were approved for.
       # delegate details of the existing permissions to a special
       # role that specifies that access.
       # E.g the role can have only one logins: root parameter and that's all.